 gcloud tool, or

 For example, you can use the following

-output logging to Stackdriver for an existing instance.
+output logging to Stackdriver Logging for a specific instance.

-To disable serial port output logging to Stackdriver, set
+To disable serial port output logging to Stackdriver Logging, set

 create an exclusion filter to